To,

 TRANSFER TO INVESTOR EDUCATION AND PROTECTION FUND (IEPF)

-During the year under review, the company is not required to transfer to Investor and Education Protection fund (IEPF).
+During the year under review, the company has not required to transfer to Investor and Education Protection fund (IEPF).

 DIVIDEND